MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Velocity Dispersion

-Unlike spiral galaxies, which can be regarded as having nearly a single radial acceleration, in elliptical galaxies, test particles with velocity components in all three directions exist, and the accelerations in all three components are significant.
-In this case, $a_{eff}^{2}$ cannot be simply attributed to a single acceleration component.
-However, if we consider that a random motion system like an elliptical galaxy is approximately spherically symmetric and isotropic, meaning that, statistically, the squared velocities (i.e. energies) of the three components are evenly distributed, with the equi-partition energy reflected by the uniform projected dispersion velocity $\sigma^{2}$ (which can be measured through Doppler broadening of spectral lines), then $a_{eff}^{2}$ can be related to the square of the velocity dispersion $\sigma^{4}$.
-Therefore, for spherically symmetric cases, we can qualitatively derive a Faber-Jackson relation for elliptical galaxies, $\sigma^{4}\sim GMa_{bg}$, with a constant coefficient differing on both sides of the relation.
-If the random motion is not spherically symmetric and uniformly distributed, then $a_{eff}^{2}$ can be allocated among the components in different proportions according to the anisotropy of the velocity distribution, resulting in different constant coefficients.
+Unlike spiral galaxies, in elliptic galaxies, test particles with velocity dispersion components in all directions exist.
+In this case, $\langle a_{eff}^{2}\rangle$ cannot be solely related to $\langle\sigma_{\phi}^{2}\rangle$, and the velocity dispersion in other directions are non-zero in eq.(\ref{eq:virial}).
+However, if we consider that a random motion system like an elliptical galaxy is approximately spherically symmetric and isotropic, meaning that, statistically, the velocity dispersions (i.e. energies) of the three components are evenly distributed, with the equipartition energy reflected by the uniform projected dispersion velocity $\langle\sigma^{2}\rangle$ (which can be measured through Doppler broadening of spectral lines), then $\langle a_{eff}^{2}\rangle$ can be related to the square of the velocity dispersion $\langle\sigma^{4}\rangle$ by the same consideration of the virial equilibrium.
+Therefore, we can qualitatively derive a Faber-Jackson relation for elliptical galaxies, $\langle\sigma^{4}\rangle\sim GMa_{bg}$, up to a numerical coefficient differing on both sides of the relation depending on the specific profile of the galaxy, and for more general pressure-supported systems, the relation is manifested as the general mass-velocity-dispersion ($M-\sigma$) relation.